How to check a title or lien status

 You must provide the

-Please note, it can take up to 90 days to receive the title certificate from the DMV in the mail.
-If it has been over 90 days, you still have not received your title,
+Please note, it can take up to 45 days to receive the title certificate from the DMV in the mail.
+If it has been over 45 days and you still have not received your title,

 To have a lien recorded on a Certificate of Title, you must

-If you did that, but did not see your lien listed when you checked the status of the title certificate on this website, or if you learned from another source that the lien is either not recorded or not pending, please notify DMV immediately by completing and emailing a Customer Lien Inquiry (pdf) (MV-910) to the email address shown on the form.
+If you did that, but did not see your lien listed when you checked the status of the title certificate on this website, or if you learned from another source that the lien is either not recorded or not pending, please have your dealer or lienholder notify DMV immediately by completing and emailing a Lienholder/Dealer Lien Inquiry (pdf) (MV-910) to the email address shown on the form.

-How to submit a Customer Lien Inquiry (MV-910)
+How to submit a Lienholder/Dealer Lien Inquiry (MV-910)

-Step 1: Provide your contact information (if you are a lending institution, nclude your lien filing code).
+Step 1: Provide your contact information (if you are a lending institution, include your lien filing code).

-Step 2: Provide complete and accurate information for the vehicle(s) or boat(s) in question.
+Step 2: Provide complete and accurate information for the vehicle(s), boat(s) or MFH(s) in question.

 Step 3: Save the form.